Charging System Diagnostics - Rectifier/Regulator Upgrade - Triumph Forum: Triumph Rat Motorcycle Forums

 I have some strain relief in place by virtue of the cable-ties snugged up on the wires to prevent it being pulled through the feedthrough holes.

-Note also that I have used a copper heatsink, previously empoyed in my former set-up with the OEM R/R. This is less necessary with the Shindengen R/R but is still an added safety measure of insurance.
+Note also that I have used a copper heatsink, which was previously employed in my former set-up with the OEM R/R. But this is not really necessary with the Shindengen R/R but is left there as an added safety measure of insurance.
 Notice that I also cut some slots in the cooling fins of the heatsink, since I actually have this mounted transverse to the 'normal' natural airflow.
 I also used a heatsink compound paste (available at electronic supply - like RadioShack or Maplins) between the R/R and the heatsink to improve the thermal conduction between the two media.

 In testing, you can immediately see the difference - regardless of the engine rpm, the output voltage remains constant.
 This shows that it is a TRUE regulator vs the crude SCR shunt of the OEM.
 Typical behaviour on the OEM SCR R/R is that the voltage will actually decrease as rpm increases - this seems counter-intuitive to many peoples logical thought, but it is because the R/R is actually sinking more as the generated voltage increase.